dotsquares-support/Ds-Instagram-Feed/README.md

 <img src="src/icon.svg" alt="icon" width="100" height="100">

-# Ds Instagram Feed plugin for Craft CMS 3
+# InstaFeed plugin for Craft CMS 3

 Easily add your Instagram feed on your website with the help of advanced  InstaFeed Plugin.
 Showcase your Instagram posts and make yourself visible to your website visitors.
 Easy to install and activate.